Podkosa/moni/mkdocs/docs/Settings.md

 INFO:     Application startup complete.
 INFO:     Uvicorn running on http://0.0.0.0:80 (Press CTRL+C to quit)
 ~~~~
 Moni is up and Watchdog is already running your checks.
-When our host will not response, you'll see a message with deatils on what whent wrong.
+When our host will not response, you'll see a message with details on what went wrong.
 ~~~~ console
 2022-10-31 12:00:00 PingChecker(podkosa.github.io) Cannot connect to host podkosa.github.io:443 ssl:default [Name or service not known]
 2022-10-31 12:05:00 PingChecker(podkosa.github.io) 404, message='Not Found', url=URL('https://podkosa.github.io/moni/')